 Another popular style of analog synth VCO also uses a capacitor that charges and discharges according to a control current, but without a sudden "reset" operation.
 Instead, there is a switching circuit that applies the same current in opposite directions to both charge and discharge the capacitor at a voltage-controlled rate.
 In some cases, doing it this way helps achieve more precise V/oct frequency tracking.
 The resulting core output voltage looks like this:

-This triangle waveform is much less rich in harmonics than a sawtooth; it is relatively close to a pure sine wave.
+I used this kind of core in my own design of the Middle Path VCO.
+The triangle waveform is much less rich in harmonics than a sawtooth; it is relatively close to a pure sine wave.
 That can make it more musically desirable by itself; but it may also require processing to change the waveform before it will be good fodder for subtractive filtering.
 As with the sawtooth core, triangle-core oscillators often include some processing circuits to generate other waveforms from the core output.
 Because of the different switching arrangements inside the core, the reset and through-zero features that are easy to design into a triangle-core oscillator may be different.

 Oscillating filters (sine cores)

 Instead of charging a capacitor linearly and switching sharply between different states, it's possible to construct a circuit that processes signals at different frequencies in a smooth, continuous way without any sharp switching, and happens to do it in such a way that the output will naturally settle into a repeating pattern.
 These kinds of circuits are usually best understood as filters with feedback, and in fact, if you literally take a synthesizer filter and feed its output back into its input, there's a good chance that it will create a sine waveform.

 One can design a filter-like circuit specifically meant to be used for generating sine waves, and then it might reasonably be called a "sine-core oscillator" (though that term is not especially common).